10 Signs Your Drinking Water May Be Contaminated

 There are Issues in the Neighborhood

 You may not be having problems personally yet with your water.
-But if you hear about neighbors having issues with their water and their houses were built around the same time, you should be concerned.
+But if you hear about neighbors having issues with their water and their houses being built around the same time, you should be concerned.
 If they are having problems with their pipes deteriorating which causes problems with their home’s drinking water, it’s possible that you’re having the same issues.
 You just don’t know it yet.

 You’re Noticing Physical Symptoms

 The one thing that you really shouldn’t ignore is physical symptoms.
 Even though these symptoms usually mean that your exposure to contaminated water has been going on for a while, it’s essential that you deal with it.
 When you combine any of the signs that are listed here, you should see your doctor.
 They will likely check your blood for a variety of chemicals.

 Are you noticing that you are having problems with your baked goods?
 It’s possible that it’s the fault of your water.
 The chlorine that is added to your water for killing the harmful microorganisms also can negatively affect yeast that will make pizza or bread dough rise.
 Filtering your water can help with this issue and not cost a lot of money or effort.